joshmfrancis/String-Concatenation-Using-Objects/README.md

 Use Cases:

- - Learning how to use overloaded methods,
+ - Learning how to use overloaded methods, and reiterate string concatenation

 Problems: